CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 ## Game Theory On the Situation

-The game theory matrix you have just entered into is:
+The game theory matrix you have just entered into is

 | Manager \ Developer               | Developer Sandbags All Estimates                                           | Developer Does Not Sandbag                                                             |  Result       |
 |-----------------------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------------------|---------------|